venkatesanv/mvc-Code-Generatot-Exaple/README.md

-# mvc Code Generatot Example
+# mvc Code Generator Example

 its the example of code generator, you can try to rework as per your project sturcture , happy coding....!